groupultra/sdk-public/readme.md

 # Welcome to Moobius Python SDK (Version 1.x.y)!

 This readme provides a condensed tutorial.
-A much more complete reference can be found on [the Read The Docs](https://moobius.readthedocs.io/en/stable/).
+A much more complete reference can be found on [Read The Docs](https://moobius.readthedocs.io/en/stable/).

 ## Quick Start